-Step 2: Create fonts folder in your theme
+Step 2: Create a fonts folder in your theme

-Create a folder in your theme and name it fonts.
-In my illustration, I am using Evolve theme and has fonts folder.
-If your theme does not have fonts folder you need to create one and extract or copy the fonts to that folder.
+Create a folder in your theme and name it "fonts".
+In my illustration, I am using Evolve theme which has a fonts folder.
+If your theme does not have a fonts folder, you need to create one and extract or copy the fonts to that folder.

 You can also upload the themes via FTP or using the Cpanel if you are adding the fonts to a live site.